Dartmouth Title IX Class Action

 Case Summary

-On November 15, 2018, Sanford Heisler Sharp filed a landmark, $70 million Title IX class action lawsuit against Dartmouth College in New Hampshire federal court on behalf of female students in Dartmouth’s Department of Psychology and Brain Sciences (“PBS”).
+On November 15, 2018, Sanford Heisler Sharp McKnight filed a landmark, $70 million Title IX class action lawsuit against Dartmouth College in New Hampshire federal court on behalf of female students in Dartmouth’s Department of Psychology and Brain Sciences (“PBS”).

 The Complaint alleged that Dartmouth willfully ignored more than a decade of widespread sexual misconduct by tenured professors Todd Heatherton, William Kelley, and Paul Whalen, who formed a private “predators club” and treated the PBS Department like a “21st Century Animal House,” hiring lab assistants based on their physical attractiveness.
 The Complaint detailed how the professors preyed on vulnerable female scientists, hitching their academic support to the female students’ participation in the “alcohol-saturated party culture” that the professors perpetuated.